The Land of Casa La Rad.

 The corporate logo of Bodegas Casa La Rad in Rioja Oriental

-Nestled in the foothills of the Iberian Massif, we cultivate old vines at high altitudes to produce estate-grown wines that express, with precision, the character and natural essence of this place.
+We cultivate old vines at high elevations in the foothills of the Iberian Massif, and craft single-estate wines that express, with clarity and precision, the character of this place.

-The estate be explored from the winery, or through a limited number of guided tours.
+The estate may be seen from the winery, or more fully discovered through a limited offering of guided experiences.

 Breath the air

-You arrive at the edge of the forest.
+You have reached the edge of the woodland.

-What kind of wines come from a place like this?
+What kind of wine emerges from a place like this?

 View of the vineyards at Casa La Rad Rioja Oriental, framed by trees and surrounded by natural scenery and biodiversity

-Great wines are not the result of a single decision.
-They emerge from a balance between place and nature.
+Great wines do not arise from a single decision, but from a rare balance between nature and place.

-At Casa La Rad, altitude, orientation, and climate converge to define our true terroir.
+At Casa La Rad, altitude, exposure, climate and geological diversity come together to define what we understand as terroir.

-Here, dramatic landscape is not just a setting.
-It is the conception of our wines.
+Here, the landscape is not a setting.
+It is the origin of the wine.

 Aerial view of theCasa La Rad estate Casa La Rad Rioja Oriental, showing vineyards, forests, and the terrain of the Ocón Valley